RobertMartinez/robertmartinez.github.io/_posts/2015-09-09-backpacking-trip-weather-planning.md

 ###Does this matter?

 While Cold Springs, CA is very close to Pinecrest, it's not actually at Pinecrest Lake.
 In fact, on Wunderground there's another weather station called [MPNWC1](http://www.wunderground.com/personal-weather-station/dashboard?ID=MPNWC1), which is even closer being located in Strawberry, CA. However, when I click for the forecast for the area, it directs me back to the original "Sierras-Pinecrest Area" forecast.
-The takeaway: since Wunderground uses multiple weather stations for to generate its proprietary forecast, no one weather station on their network is going to be the sole source of information (which makes total sense, weather patterns are geographically rather large).
+The takeaway: since Wunderground uses multiple weather stations to generate its proprietary forecast, no single weather station on their network is going to be the sole source of information (which makes total sense, weather patterns are geographically rather large).
 FWIW, this morning at around 6:30am there was an 8 ˚F temperature difference between the two stations (Cold Springs: 58.9 ˚F and Strawberry: 51 ˚F).

 However, it appears that Wundergound and HADS don't use each others weather stations.
-For instance, there is actually a [weather station on Pinecrest Lake (PNCC1)](http://weather.gladstonefamily.net/site/PNCC1), but I don't know which weather service includes its data (or Gianelli's for that matter).
-Granted, I wouldn't expect the CA Bureau of Reclamation to use a private/amateur weather service's data, but I could definitely see Wundergound using HADS.
-That's a shame considering how valuable it would be to people in the area to use these stations to better prepare for their trips into the Emigrant Wilderness.
+For instance, there is actually a [weather station on Pinecrest Lake (PNCC1)](http://weather.gladstonefamily.net/site/PNCC1), but I can't seem to find a weather service that includes its data (or Gianelli's for that matter).
+Granted, I wouldn't expect the CA Bureau of Reclamation or NOAA to use a private/amateur weather service's data, but I could definitely see Wundergound (or any of the other weather services) using HADS.
+That's a shame considering how valuable it would be to people in the area to use these stations to better prepare for their trips - especially for the Emigrant Wilderness.

 <a id="10" href="#01">[0]</a> I'd show the original forecast, but I didn't take a screenshot so I have to use historical data.